Danube: The Route of Emperors and Kings

 The Route of Emperors and Kings is an international touristic route leading from Regensburg to Budapest, calling in Passau, Linz and Vienna.
 The international consortium ARGE Die Donau-Straße der Kaiser und Könige, comprising ten tourism organisations, shipping companies, and cities, strives for the conservation and touristic development of the Danube region.

 In medieval Regensburg, with its maintained old town, stone bridge and cathedral, the Route of Emperors and Kings begins.
 It continues to Engelhartszell, with the only Trappist monastery in Austria.
 Further highlight-stops along the Danube, include the "Schlögener Schlinge", the city of Linz, which was European Capital of Culture in 2009 with its contemporary art richness, the Melk Abbey, the university city of Krems and the cosmopolitan city of Vienna.
 Before the Route of Emperors and Kings ends, you pass Bratislava and Budapest, the latter of which was seen as the twin town of Vienna during the times of the Austro-Hungarian Empire.

 Since ancient Roman times, famous emperors and their retinue traveled on and along the Danube and used the river for travel and transportation.
 While traveling on the mainland was quite exhausting, most people preferred to travel by ship on the Danube.
 So the Route of Emperors and Kings was the setting for many important historical events, which characterize the Danube up until today.

 The route got its name from the Holy Roman Emperor Frederick I of Barbarossa and the crusaders as well as from Richard I of England who had been jailed in the Dürnstein Castle, which is situated above the Danube.
 The most imperial journeys throughout time were those of the Habsburg family.
 Once crowned in Frankfurt, the emperors ruled from Vienna and also held in Regensburg the Perpetual Diet of Regensburg.
 Many famous castles, palaces, residences, and state-run convents were built by the Habsburger along the river.
-Nowadays they still remind us of the bold architecture of the "Donaubarock".
+Nowadays they still remind the people who live near the Danube of the bold architecture of the "Donaubarock".

 Today, people can not only travel by boat on the Danube but also by train, by bike on the Danube Bike Trail or walk on the "Donausteig" and visit the UNESCO World Heritage cities of Regensburg, Wachau and Vienna.